 |31-May-23||Wednesday||Harvest Festival||Labuan & Sabah only|

-In May, Malaysia has two public holidays known as Labour day on 1 May and Wesak day on 4 May.
+In May, Malaysia has two public holidays: Labour day on 1 May and Wesak day on 4 May.
 The holiday date is very close to each other, but it does not trigger any spike in domestic tourism.

 No school holiday in May.